 In our opinion you cannot call any system decentralized if one of its crucial components is fully controlled by one company.
 And if FuturoCoin isn't fully decetralized - you can argue it does not fully meet the definition of a cryptocurrency.

 We asked FutureNet if the above statements from their whitepaper are just mistakes and could we run our own masternode.
 They replied that they are not, we can't, and afterwards argued that FutureCoin is still decentralized because anyone can mine it and that the masternodes do not interfere with the mining process - they just add the Instant Send feature.
 We replayed that the Instant Send feature IS implemented by interfering in the mining process so this answer makes no sense.
-The conversation ended with a remark that they are waiting for their technical expect to address our concerns.
-For many days we asked for an update on the topic but they just stopped replaying to our messages at all test.
+After some time we received a formal response form FutureNet.
+They do not agree with our article but their argumentation doesn't seem to bring anything new to the topic - they still claim that masternodes don't interfere in the mining process but fail to explain how Instant Send gets technically done without any ingratiation.
+You can find our replay to them in the comment section below.